HarshitPandey251/php-simple-calendar/README.md

 It automatically pads the beginning/end of the month with dates from the previous/next month.
 It can optionally pad with `null` instead.

-While it does not include an UI, you may use the generated matrix to build a month-grid calendar in the front-end technology of your choice.
+While it does not include an UI, you may use the generated matrix to build a month-grid simple calendar in the front-end technology of your choice.

 **NOTE** For now, at least, weeks start with Monday.